dsba6010-llm-applications/AgenticRAG-CharlotteEatz/README.md

 <br>

 <div align="center">
 Welcome to <b>Charlotte Eatz</b>, your go-to app for exploring Charlotte's tastiest spots!
 We aim to simplify dining experiences in Charlotte, NC by seamlessly integrating restaurant reservations with additional end-to-end services like transportation booking and retrieving restaurant reviews.
-The core value and heart of Charlotte Eatz lies in its ability to streamline multiple tasks through <b>DineBot</b>, the app’s chatbot, saving time and improving users’ foodie experience in Charlotte.
+The core value and heart of Charlotte Eatz lies in its ability to streamline multiple tasks through <b>DineBot</b>, the app’s chatbot, saving time and improving users’ foodie experience.
 </div>
 <br>